EMalagoli92/PonderNet-TensorFlow/README.md

 # PonderNet-TensorFlow

-This is an unofficial implementation of the paper: [PonderNet: Learning to Ponder](https://arxiv.org/abs/2107.05407) in TensorFlow.
+This is an Unofficial Implementation of the paper: [PonderNet: Learning to Ponder](https://arxiv.org/abs/2107.05407) in TensorFlow.

 Official PyTorch Implementation: [Link](https://nn.labml.ai/adaptive_computation/ponder_net/index.html)